 Technical Patterns, Trade-offs, and Failure Modes

-Designing autonomous market-expansion capabilities involves a careful balance of architecture choices, data leadership, and governance.
+Designing autonomous market-expansion capabilities requires a careful balance of architecture choices, data leadership, and governance.
 The following patterns capture the core decisions, while the trade-offs and failure modes spotlight common pitfalls and mitigations.

 Agentic Workflow Architecture